 Basically try anything you like if you have time.
 It's your camera to do what you like with and you may come up with a surprisingly good image by being creative.
 Failures are good to learn from and can always be deleted.
 If anyone tells you that you are doing it wrong or you should be doing something else, and you haven't solicited their advice, I'd suggest showing them the finger.

 In fast changing lighting conditions try using manual settings for shutter speed and aperture and set ISO to auto.
 The camera will adjust the ISO to allow for changing light.
 If at this stage you want to compensate for shooting into shadows or out into bright light because you don't agree with the camera's choice, you can do this by programming a button to allow you to adjust the EV setting (See screenshots from back of camera below).
 This allows you to use the equivalent of exposure compensation in manual mode, with auto ISO.
-In custom controls I select the SET button to allow exposure compensation to be assigned to it (On a canon).
-Other makes are similar
+This does not work in all camerwas, you need to check if it applies to yours.

 In custom controls I select the SET